HL7/FHIRPath/input/pages/index.md

 ## Navigation model

 FHIRPath navigates and selects nodes from a tree that abstracts away and is independent of the actual underlying implementation of the source against which the FHIRPath query is run.
 This way, FHIRPath can be used on in-memory Plain Old Java Objects (POJOs), XML data or any other physical representation, so long as that representation can be viewed as classes that have properties.
-In somewhat more formal terms, FHIRPath operates on a directed acyclic graph of classes as defined by a Meta Object Facility (MOF)-equivalent <<MOF>> type system.
+In somewhat more formal terms, FHIRPath operates on a directed acyclic graph of classes as defined by a Meta Object Facility (MOF)-equivalent [\[MOF\]](#MOF) type system.
 In this specification, the structures on which FHIRPath operates are referred to as the Object Model.

 Data are represented as a tree of labelled nodes, where each node may optionally carry a primitive value and have child nodes.
 Nodes need not have a unique label, and leaf nodes must carry a primitive value.
 For example, a (partial) representation of a FHIR Patient resource in this model looks like this: